alexdmoss/runbooks/content/examples/tips-n-tricks.md

 title: "Tips & Tricks"
 ---

+{{% notice tip %}}
+Here we are sharing some tips n tricks specific to using this site and its theme - i.e. not just standard Markdown stuff, but the things that are little bit extra!
+{{% /notice%}}

 ## Ordering Sections

 Use the `weight:` property to control the order of things - in `_index.md` this will affect the sections, in pages it will affect the order within the section.